-Carlos has taught as an Adjunct Instructor in the Masters of Disaster Management program at Florida International University and a guest lecturer on disaster resilience and risk reduction at the University of Miami and Georgetown University.
-Carlos holds a Master’s Degree in Public Administration from Florida International University, is a Certified Emergency Manager (CEM), and has represented the U.S. internationally through his disaster management work with the United Nations, the North Atlantic Treaty Organization, and the Asia-Pacific Economic Consortium.
+Carlos holds a master’s degree in Public Administration from Florida International University and is a Certified Emergency Manager (CEM).
+Carlos has served as an Adjunct Instructor in the Masters of Disaster Management program at Florida International University and is a guest lecturer on disaster resilience and risk reduction at the University of Miami and Georgetown University.
+He is a frequent lecturer on disaster risk reduction and emergency management and is regularly interviewed by regional and national news media.
+Due to his extensive expertise in disaster management, Carlos has represented the U.S. at the United Nations, the North Atlantic Treaty Organization, and the Asia-Pacific Economic Consortium.

 Carlos J. Castillo, CEM, was interviewed by Jacksonville’s [email protected] and FOX30 Action News’ Letisha Bereola discussing FEMA’s approach to preparing for hurricane season 2020 in the wake of a pandemic and what to do to be ready to handle the possible effects of Tropical Storm Isaias:

 - Master’s Degree in Public Administration, Florida International University